pegasys-fi/docs/docs/sdk/v3/reference/classes/Position.md

 # Class: Position

-Represents a position on a Uniswap V2 Pool
+Represents a position on a Pegasys V2 Pool

 ## Table of contents